 How does your day end?
 Do work worries and problems accompany you home and distract you from your family or peace of mind?
-Would you like to find a way to let go of the aftereffects of your job so you can better appreciate and enjoy your life beyond 9 to 5?
+Would you like to find a way to let go of the aftereffects of your job so you can better appreciate and enjoy your life beyond nine to five?

 Here are Dr. Brantley’s instructions for taking five minutes to ease your transition from work to home.
 Begin by doing the following: